Varuna (naval exercise): 2025

 The 23rd edition of the exercise was conducted between 19 and 22 March 2025.
-The aircraft carriers and Charles de Gaulle, alongside their fighter aircraft, destroyers, frigates, and a Kalvari class submarine.
-The exercise would include a anti-submarine warfare, air defence, air-to-air combat drills including Rafale-M and MiG-29K.
+The aircraft carriers and Charles de Gaulle, alongside their fighter aircraft, destroyers, frigates, and a Kalvari-class submarine.
+The exercise would include an anti-submarine warfare, air defence, air-to-air combat drills including Rafale-M and MiG-29K.

 During the deployment, INS Vikrant and was diverted for a MEDEVAC operation from MV Heilan Star on early 21 March after receiving information from Indian Coast Guard's Maritime Rescue Coordination Centre (MRCC) at Mumbai.
 A Seaking helicopter from Vikrant rescued three crew members, who suffered severe burn injuries, from the ship, flown to in Goa and transferred to a civil hospital for further medical care.

 As for the anti submarine manual the Indian submarine played as the aggressor while Indian and French anti-submarine frigates were deployed to protect a high-value target, Jacques Chevallier, the French Navy oiler.

 Other operations also included surface warfare manoeuvres as well as replenishment at sea by fleet tankers of both the Navies, INS Deepak and Jacques Chevallier.

+2026

+On 22 September 2026, called at Toulon, France to represent the Indian Navy in the 24th edition of Exercise Varuna with the French Navy.